kbhadury/LSystem/README.md

 * Level 3: F+F−F−F+F + F+F−F−F+F − F+F−F−F+F − F+F−F−F+F + F+F−F−F+F (F is replaced in each occurrence of Level 2 according to the rule).
 See the Wikipedia page for the associated images

 The self-repeating nature of L-systems makes them great for generating fractals.
-Check out the samples below for some of the more popular ones.
+You can find instructions below on how to make some of the more popular ones.

 ###How to use this program
 The program will prompt you for all the information it needs in order to create the system: